joymon/win10-dev-box-setup/choco-powershell/readme.md

 One click Web URL - Click [here to install using Boxstarter](http://boxstarter.org/package/url?https://raw.githubusercontent.com/joymon/win10-dev-box-setup/master/choco-powershell/setup.ps1)

+Requires admin access

-Make sure its opened from IE. Everything will be taken care
+Make sure its opened from IE. Everything will be taken care.

-# What are the changes and software installed

 ## Prerequisites
 - Chocolatey
 - Box starter

+# What are the changes and software installed

-## Environment
+## Environment changes

 - On Power, monitor timeout to 20 mins
 - On Power, never sleep